wikimedia/composer-merge-plugin/README.md

 Note that `merge-plugin` sections are excluded from the merge process, but are always processed by the plugin unless [recursion](#recurse) is disabled.

+### merge-replace

+By default, the `replace` section of included files are merged.
+A `"merge-replace": false` setting will disable this behavior.

 ### merge-scripts